Barandis/kessel/src/docs/parsers/orelse.md

 #### Parameters

-* `p` The first parser to apply.
+* `p`: The first parser to apply.
-* `q` The second parser to apply.
+* `q`: The second parser to apply.
 This parser will only be applied if `p` fails; if `p` either succeeds or fails fatally, there is no need to apply `q` to know what the result will be.

 #### Success